syncfusion-content/jsp-docs/jsp/PivotGauge/Labels.md

 ![](Labels_images/AppearanceCustomization.png)

-## Unit Text
+## Unit text

-The `unitText` property is used to add some text along with the labels.
-Normally, we indicate the unit/measurement of the numeric value through unit text.
-Using the `unitTextPosition` property, the text can be positioned either in front or back.
+The `unitText` property is used to add some text along with labels.
+Normally, the unit/measurement of the numeric value is indicated through a unit text.
+By using the `unitTextPosition` property, the text can be positioned either in front or back.

-N> By default, text appears at the back.
+N> By default, the text appears at the back.

 {% highlight html %}